 Someone afflicted with this form of procrastination may be experiencing a crippling case of self-doubt and/or a nasty inferiority complex.
 They simply can not start because they fear they are not good enough to do so.
 They fear their action will expose their shortcomings.
-They can’t stand the idea of failing or falling short of whatever standard they are under the impression that they must achieve.
+The idea of failing or falling short of whatever expectations (likely self-imposed) is crippling.

 This often comes as a result of baseless comparison to someone else who has already learned to walk and is doing so in a seemingly effortless manner.
 They fail to rationalize that this now-expert also had to crawl once as well.

-This can also result from the underestimation of our own capabilities, but we know not what we can do until we actually do it.
+This can also result from the underestimation of our own capabilities.
+But we don’t know what we can or can’t do until we actually do it.
 Furthermore, we can’t improve by inactivity.

 Respect your journey and the stage that you are in.
 Comparison is not necessarily bad when utilized effectively—compare yourself only to yesterday-you, today-you, and future-you.